 What are the difficulties of CNC programming?

-Ok, so earlier, I said that CNC programming is dependent on how complicated you can get.
+Ok, so earlier, I said that CNC programming depends on how complicated you can get.

 What is 3 Axis Machining?

-This is where all three axes of the mill are moving at the same time.
+This is where all three axes of the mill are moving simultaneously.

 How do you program a lathe?

-The standard lathes have only two axes, and they’re pretty easy to program manually.
+The standard lathes have only two axes and are easy to program manually.